cozy/cozy-stack/docs/references-docs-in-vfs.md

 Content-Type: application/vnd.api+json
 ```

+**Note**: if one of the id is a directory, the response will be a 400 Bad
+Request.
+References are only for files.

-### DELETE /files/:type/:doc-id/relationships/references
+### DELETE /data/:type/:doc-id/relationships/references

-This bulk deletion of refences on many files can be useful when an album or
+This bulk deletion of references on many files can be useful when an album or
 playlist is deleted.

 #### Request